r4in/template-giveaway/README.md

 How To Use:

-1. Clone the git repo — `git clone https://github.com/r4in/alpha-boilerplate.git`
+1. Clone the git repo — `https://github.com/r4in/template-giveaway/`

 2. Install all node dependencies with `npm install --save-dev`.
 I'm using Gulp as my primary task runner for autotomating stuff around.